-^{}Assume \$1.5M Cap on State Revolving Fund
+\Assume \$1.5M Cap on State Revolving Fund

-- Site application form adopted by the Water Quality Control Commission. - Site Application and Response Letter attached - Timetable for construction of the facilities - o Refer to PNA Section 8.13 - Written statement demonstrating the need for a new sewage treatment system, including: - Population trends for the service area, e.g. present population, population projection, and growth area. - Refer to PNA Section 6.4 - o Predominant types of development to be served by the system. - Refer to PNA Section 5.2 - Percent of design capacity of existing systems that are presently being utilized. - Refer to PNA Section 6.4 - Potential of present facilities to be upgraded to adequately accommodate the ten (10) year projected increased need in treatment. - Refer to PNA Sections 4.0 and 5.0 - o Inventory of total commitments already made for the sewage treatment services. - A lagoon system currently serves the entire community and has been operating since the early 1980's - Detail of excess service capacity and the cost of such excess capacity if the proposed sewage treatment system exceeds the projected ten-year demand by ten (10), twenty (20), and fifty (50) percent. - Refer to PNA Section 6.4) - Written statement describing the potential impacts of the proposed sewage treatment system on water resources, including: - Potential effects of the sewage on any adjacent waterbodies and/or groundwater. - Potential effects of the sewage treatment system on plant and animal life dependent upon the water resources in the impacted area. - Refer to PNA Section 8.5, newly issued Discharge Permit, and attached letter from Colorado Parks and Wildlife
+- Site application form adopted by the Water Quality Control Commission. - Site Application and Response Letter attached - Timetable for construction of the facilities - o Refer to PNA Section 8.13 - Written statement demonstrating the need for a new sewage treatment system, including: - Population trends for the service area, e.g. present population, population projection, and growth area. - Refer to PNA Section 6.4 - o Predominant types of development to be served by the system. - Refer to PNA Section 5.2 - o Percent of design capacity of existing systems that are presently being utilized. - Refer to PNA Section 6.4 - Potential of present facilities to be upgraded to adequately accommodate the ten (10) year projected increased need in treatment. - Refer to PNA Sections 4.0 and 5.0 - o Inventory of total commitments already made for the sewage treatment services. - A lagoon system currently serves the entire community and has been in operation since the late 1970's.
+Refer to PNA Executive Summary. - Detail of excess service capacity and the cost of such excess capacity if the proposed sewage treatment system exceeds the projected ten-year demand by ten (10), twenty (20), and fifty (50) percent. - Refer to PNA Section 6.4) - Written statement describing the potential impacts of the proposed sewage treatment system on water resources, including: - Potential effects of the sewage on any adjacent waterbodies and/or groundwater. - Potential effects of the sewage treatment system on plant and animal life dependent upon the water resources in the impacted area. - For both refer to PNA Section 8.5, newly issued Discharge Permit, and attached letter from Colorado Parks and Wildlife

-^{}In addition to facility replacement, costs include addressing aging collection infrastructure, installation of solar, and lagoon remediation/sludge disposal.
+\In addition to facility replacement, costs include addressing aging collection infrastructure, installation of solar, and lagoon remediation/sludge disposal.

-^{}Difference between costs and funding subject to change based on cost of actual construction and SRF funding support
+\Difference between costs and funding subject to change based on cost of actual construction and SRF funding support

-- Map of all surface water bodies and well locations within a one (1) mile radius of the proposed project, and the 100 year flood plain of any stream within the service area at a scale appropriate for review. - Refer to Figures 6 & 7 (one and five mile radius maps) and Figures 26 & 27 (Floodplain and Wetlands Inventory Maps) of the PNA
+- Map of all surface water bodies and well locations within a one (1) mile radius of the proposed project, and the 100 year flood plain of any stream within the service area at a scale appropriate for review. - Refer to Figures 6 & 7 and Figures 25 & 26 (Floodplain and Wetlands Inventory Maps) of the PNA